varnish/Varnish-Book/varnish_book.rst

    The difference between ``regsub()`` and ``regsuball()`` is that the latter changes all occurrences while the former only affects the first match.

    .. ban
-   ..
-TODO for the author: update the chapter reference.

    The ``ban()`` function invalidates all objects in cache that match the expression ``exp`` with the ban mechanism.
-   *banning* and *purging* in detailed in Chapter #.
+   *banning* and *purging* in detailed in the `Cache Invalidation`_ section.

 Legal Return Actions
 --------------------

 ..
 TODO for the editor: scale or change the font size of this table.

+.. table 12

-.. csv-table:: VCL built-in subroutines and their legal returns
+.. csv-table:: Table :counter:`tables`: VCL built-in subroutines and their legal returns
    :name: subroutines_legal_returns
    :delim: ,
    :header-rows: 1